top of page

 It was narrated that Abu Hurairah RA said: The Messenger of Allah, peace and blessings of Allah be upon him said: “Do not take your houses as graves and do not take my grave as a place of festivity.
 Send blessings upon me for your greeting will reach me no matter where you are.” - Narrated by Abu Dawud, 2042; classed as Sahih.

-Do not obey those that call to sin while claiming it is halal
+Do not obey those that make what is haram halal:

 Allah says: